FastWARC (Python)

 cd chatnoir-resiliparse

-# Optional: Create a fresh venv
+# Create a fresh venv first (recommended)

 python3 -m venv venv && source venv/bin/activate

-pip install -e fastwarc
+python3 -m pip install -e ./fastwarc-py

 Iterating WARC Files

-from fastwarc.warc import ArchiveIterator
+from fastwarc import ArchiveIterator

-for record in ArchiveIterator(open('warcfile.warc.gz', 'rb')):
+for record in ArchiveIterator(f):

 print(record.record_id)

-, for either an uncompressed or a GZip- or LZ4-compressed WARC.
-FastWARC will try to auto-detect the stream format, but if you know the compression algorithm beforehand, you can speed up the process a little by explicitly passing a GZipStream
+This will iterate over all records in the file and print out their IDs.
+You can pass any file-like Python object or a file path as a string to ArchiveIterator.
+The stream or file can be either uncompressed or a Gzip-, Zstd-, or LZ4-compressed WARC.
+FastWARC will try to auto-detect the stream format (unless you pass stream_detect=False).
+But if you already know the compression algorithm beforehand, you can optimize the process a little by explicitly passing a GzipReader, ZstdReader, or LZ4Reader object instead:

 from fastwarc.stream_io import *

-# GZip:
+# Gzip:

-stream = GZipStream(open('warcfile.warc.gz', 'rb'))
+stream = GzipReader('warcfile.warc.gz')

 # LZ4:

-stream = LZ4Stream(open('warcfile.warc.lz4', 'rb'))
+stream = LZ4Reader('warcfile.warc.lz4')

-stream = GZipStream(FileStream('warcfile.warc.gz', 'rb'))
+stream = GzipReader(open('warcfile.warc.gz', 'rb'))

 Filtering Records